scaredyfish/orient_bone_shapes/README.md

 # Orient bone shapes

-This addon adds 4 operators to Blender, available from the pose mode context menu (right click, or W key, depending on keymap)
+This addon adds 4 operators to Blender, available from the pose mode context menu (right click, or W key, depending on keymap).
+This addon is for Blender 2.8 only.
+For 2.79 and earlier, see the original addon linked below.

 ## Set and align bone shape